josephbleau/PCXtoTTF/README.md

 From the outset I did NOT expect to get a working result, so I have to admit I am surprised with that.
 Although, this code is not maintainable by me what-so-ever.
 I know absolutely nothing more about TTF than I did when I started, and I didn't read a single line of this program.
 I have no idea how it works (aside from intuition and having been the one to describe what to build).

-It was an informative experience, but god help us all if this becomes the standard quo.
+It was an informative experience, but god help us all if this becomes the status quo.
 More or less a miserable experience.

 From:
 ![image](https://github.com/user-attachments/assets/b21e65c7-b1c7-423c-b9cb-7b97675328ed)